 Hollow squash appears healthy until you harvest the fruit and cut it open to find a hollow center.
 Several factors can cause this condition, which is called hollow heart disease.
 Most are easy to correct, and with a few adjustments you’ll soon be growing perfect squash.

 When squash fruit is hollow, it may be the result of inadequate fertilization of the flowers.
 On hot, dry days, the interior parts of the flower may dry out, leading to poor pollination.
 Most often, poor pollination comes from a scarcity of pollinating insects.
 It takes several hundred grains of pollen to completely fertilize a female flower so that it can form fruit that is well-filled out in the center.
 Each flower must receive eight to twelve visits from bees to accomplish this level of fertilization.

 If you suspect that the bees aren’t doing their job, try pollinating the flowers yourself.
 Male and female flowers look alike, but if you look under the petals where they attach to the stem you will see the difference.
 Male flowers are attached by a thin neck, while females have a swollen area under the flower.
 Pick a male flower and remove the petals to expose the pollen-filled anthers.
 Dab the anthers inside a female flower to deliver the pollen.
-Repeat every 2 or three days for best results.
+Repeat every two or three days for best results.